-In the fourth quarter of 2022, the board of directors adopted an Employee Stock Purchase Plan ("ESPP") which, subject to shareholder approval, was effective as of 1 January 2023 with a term of 10 years.
+In the fourth quarter of 2022, the board of directors adopted an Employee Stock Purchase Plan ("ESPP") which, was effective as of January 1, 2023 with a term of 10 years.
 The ESPP allows eligible employees to purchase shares of the Company's common stock at a discounted price, through payroll deductions from a minimum of 1% and up to 25% of their eligible compensation up to a maximum of \$25,000 or the IRS allowable limit per calendar year.
 The Company's Chief Financial Officer administers the ESPP in conjunction with approvals from the Company's Compensation Committee, including with respect to the frequency and duration of offering periods, the maximum number of shares that an eligible employee may purchase during an offering period, and, subject to certain limitations set forth in the ESPP, the per-share purchase price.
-The Company must receive (and expects to obtain) shareholder approval within 12 months before or after the date of the Plan is adopted by the Board.
-Currently, the maximum number of shares that can be purchased by an eligible employee under the ESPP is 10,000 shares per offering period and there are two six-month offering periods that begin in the first and third quarter of each fiscal year.
-The purchase price for one share of Common Stock under the ESPP is currently equal to 85% of the fair market value of one share of Common Stock on the first trading day of the offering period or the purchase date, whichever is lower.
-Although not required by the plan, all payroll deductions received or held by the Company under the Plan, are segregated and deemed as "restricted cash" until the completion of the offering period and redemption of the applicable shares.
-The maximum aggregate number of shares of the Common Stock that may be issued under the ESPP is no more than 1,000,000 shares (the "ESPP Plan Share Reserve").
+Currently, the maximum number of shares that can be purchased by an eligible employee under the ESPP is 10,000 shares per offering period and there are two six-month offering periods that begin in the first and third quarters of each fiscal year.
+The purchase price for one share of Common Stock under the ESPP is currently equal to 85% of the fair market value of one share of Common Stock on the first trading day of the offering period or the purchase date, whichever is lower, (look-back feature).
+Although not required by the ESPP, all payroll deductions received or held by the Company under the ESPP, are segregated and deemed as "restricted cash" until the completion of the offering period and redemption of the applicable shares and those withheld amounts are recorded as liabilities.
+The maximum aggregate number of shares of the Common Stock that may be issued under the ESPP is 1,000,000 shares.